 Find Relevant Answers: Semantic Search with Text Embeddings

-Today, we are going to use to transform a list of phrases into vectors.
+Today, we are going to use text embeddings to transform a list of phrases into vectors.
 When a user asks a question, we will convert it into a vector as well and find the phrases from the list that are semantically closest.
 This approach is useful, for example, to immediately suggest relevant FAQ sections to the user and reduce the need for full support requests.

 So, here's a plan: